Tuhin-SnapD/News-Extractor-Summarizer/README.md

 conda create --name env_name --file requirements.txt
 ```
 ## Setup
-**To use this project, you will need to create two cache directories with the following structure in the 'News-Extractor-Summarizer' folder:**
+**To use this project, there are two cache directories with the following structure in the 'News-Extractor-Summarizer' folder:**
 ```
 cache_dir/
 ├── transformers/